elemprod/lptask/examples/README.md

 ./build/sched_test

-To save the results to logging file use:
+To save the results to a logging file use:

 ./build/sched_test | tee log.txt